Skip to main content

 How our society uses materials is fundamental to our economic and environmental future.
 Global competition for finite resources will intensify as world population and economies grow.
 More productive and less impactful use of materials helps our society remain economically competitive, contributes to our prosperity and protects the environment in a resource-constrained future.

 U.S. and global consumption of materials increased rapidly during the last century.
-According to the Annex to the G7 Leaders’ June 8, 2015 Declaration, global raw material use rose during the 20th century at about twice the rate of population growth.
-For every one percent increase in gross domestic product, raw material use has risen by 0.4 percent.
-This increasing consumption has come at a cost to the environment, including habitat destruction, biodiversity loss, overly stressed fisheries and desertification.
-U.S. food loss and waste alone “wastes” 140 million acres of agricultural land, 5.9 trillion gallons of blue water, 778 million pounds of pesticides, 14 billion pounds of fertilizer, 664 billion kWh of energy, and releases 170 million MTCO2e GHG.
-Materials management is also associated with an estimated 42 percent of total U.S. greenhouse gas emissions.
-Failure to find more productive and sustainable ways to extract, use and manage materials, and change the relationship between material consumption and growth, has grave implications for our economy and society.
+This increasing consumption has impacts on the environment, including habitat destruction, biodiversity loss, overly stressed fisheries and desertification.
+U.S. food loss and waste alone “wastes” 140 million acres of agricultural land, 5.9 trillion gallons of blue water, 778 million pounds of pesticides, 14 billion pounds of fertilizer, and 664 billion kWh of energy.
+Finding more productive and sustainable ways to extract, use and manage materials, and changing the relationship between material consumption and growth, can help our economy and society.

 Sustainable Material Management’s Life-cycle Perspective